 Form results are also available to administrators of the form via the Results tab.
 Simply choose “Download.”
-There are options to customize the results report, but in most cases the default will be the correct option.
+If needed, there are options to customize the results report.
 Just hit the Download button at the bottom of this page and you will be prompted to download an Excel sheet with the form results.

-After downloading the results, the form results should be cleared by clicking the “Clear” link.
-This should be done periodically for all forms.
+After downloading the results, the form results can be cleared by clicking the “Clear” link.
+This is useful to recycle a form.